Stratifyd/slate/README.md

 ## How to use

 1. Fork this project
-2. Clone it to local and setup dev env
+2. Clone it to local
+3. Setup dev env, you might have to intall bundler, `gem install bundler`
-3. Write markdown
+4. Write markdown
-4. Deplay
+5. Commit
+6. Deploy

 The default host is on Github.io